 Many people with Rosacea are unfamiliar with it and do not recognize it in its early stages.
 Consulting a dermatologist and identifying the disease is the first step to controlling it.
 Dr Wong often recommends a combination of treatments tailored to the individual patient to try to stop the progress of Rosacea and sometimes reverse it.

-Topical gels/creams are often prescribed and a slight improvement can often be seen after some weeks of use.
-Greater improvement is usually noticed in 2 months.
+Topical gels/creams are often prescribed and improvement can often be seen after some weeks of use.
+Greater improvement is usually noticed after 2 months later.

 Commonly used oral antibiotics tend to produce faster results than topical medications.
-IPL treatment is often used as well to control the vascular component.
+IPL and laser treatment is often added as well to control the vascular component.